delabj/Google_Form_Auto_ender/README.md

 # Google_Form_Auto_ender
-Set an enddate for a google form with a UI
+code for a google forms plugin that enables a user to set an end date for their form to automatically close